-The two parties agreed to proceed to conciliation in order to resolve the dispute.
-The matter was settled with the employer agreeing to give monetary payment and provide a good reference letter to Steve.
+The two parties agreed to resolve the dispute through conciliation.
+The matter was settled with the employer agreeing to provide monetary payment and a good reference letter to Steve.

 - Disability-related absence is often required by employees in order to recuperate from illnesses and disabilities.
-Employers should balance between the accommodation of such needs and their operational requirements. - At times, the provision of accommodations may cause the employer unjustifiable hardship.
+Employers should balance between the accommodation of such needs and their operational requirements. - At times, the provision of accommodation may cause the employer unjustifiable hardship.
 In determining what constitutes "unjustifiable hardship", all relevant circumstances of the case will be taken into account, including the reasonableness of the accommodation sought and the financial resources of the employer vis-à-vis the estimated expenditure of the accommodation.
 The burden of proof is on the employer to make out this defence if so claimed. - Training, recruitment, and redundancy exercises should be carried out fairly with the use of consistent and non-discriminatory criteria, with accompanying reasons for each selection.